How to untie a cable tie

 Inspect reusable ties before each use.
 Look for signs of wear such as stretching, fraying, or damage to the locking mechanism.
 Discard any ties showing these signs to ensure reliable performance.
 Avoid reusing ties indefinitely, as their strength diminishes over time.
 For applications requiring frequent adjustments, dedicated reusable ties are the best choice.

-When to Cut vs Untie Cable Ties
+When vs How to Untie a Cable Tie

 Choosing Between Cutting and Untying